Moduli space of $J$-holomorphic subvarieties: Introduction

 For the proof of the result, we view $\mathbb CP^l$ as $\hbox{Sym}^lS^2$, the $l$-th symmetric product of $S^2$.
 There are two main steps in the argument.
 First we need to find a ``dual" smooth $J$-holomorphic rational curve in a class $e'$ whose pairing with $e$ is $l$.
 This is achieved by a delicate homological study of $J$-nef classes and techniques from \cite{LZ-generic}.
 Hence the intersection of elements in $\mathcal M_e$ with this rational curve would give elements of $\hbox{Sym}^lS^2$.
 Then a refined version of Lemma \ref{uniquereducible} would give us the desired identification.

 The only possible non-primitive sphere classes are Cremona equivalent to a double line class in $\mathbb CP^2\#k\overline{\mathbb CP^2}$.
+Here Cremona equivalence refers to the equivalence under the group of diffeomorphisms preserving the canonical class $K_J$.
 In this case, we can still show the connectedness of the moduli space and its irreducible part (Proposition \ref{connected}).
 The connectedness is important in the study of symplectic isotopy problem.
 More interestingly, a potential generalization of our argument for Theorem \ref{cpl} leads us to a larger framework which generalizes certain part of the elliptic curve theory.
-In particular, a non-associative (because of the failure of Caylay-Bacharach theorem for a non-integrable almost complex structure) addition is introduced to measure the deviation from the integrability.
+In particular, a non-associative (because of the failure of Cayley-Bacharach theorem for a non-integrable almost complex structure) addition is introduced to measure the deviation from the integrability.

 On the other hand, some arguments and techniques in this paper and that of \cite{LZrc, LZ-generic} could be extended to study moduli space of subvarieties in higher genus classes, in particular, tori or classes with $g_J(e)=1$.
 In this paper, we focus our discussion on the anti-canonical class of $\mathbb CP^2\#8\overline{\mathbb CP^2}$.
 We are able to show the following: